 Furthermore, leadership roles are predominantly male-heavy too, as we found that 10.55% of females are employed in leadership positions, such as CEOs or Executives.
 Therefore, we have awarded Belgium with a score of 20 for this aspect, resulting in a ranking of 23 out of 30.

-With 6.6 more points than Belgium is neighbouring France, who also sits among the bottom 10 European countries.
+With 6.6 more points than Belgium is neighbouring France, which also sits among the bottom 10 European countries.

 Unlike Belgium, France fares better on the maternity package front, offering mothers 90% maternity leave pay.
 However, similarly to Belgium, paid leave doesn’t last long (16 weeks, 112 days) resulting in a score of 43.3 in our index (17th).